DeepMicroscopy/CD3-Detection/README.md

 ## Additional Notes

-- For more details on the model training process, please refer to our puplished manuscript
+- For more details on the model training process, please refer to our puplished manuscript:
+> Wilm, Frauke, et al. "Pan-tumor T-lymphocyte detection using deep neural networks: Recommendations for transfer learning in immunohistochemistry."
+Journal of Pathology Informatics 14 (2023): 100301.

+- The dataset and annotations used for training the detection models can be downloaded from [Zenodo](https://zenodo.org/records/7500843).
-- For dataset loading and preprocessing, please refer to the CD3Dataset class defined in the data.cd3_dataset module.
+- For dataset loading and preprocessing, please refer to the CD3Dataset class defined in the [cd3_dataset](data/cd3_dataset.py) module.

 ## Contributors